Euclid preparation. LXXXIX. Accurate and precise data-driven angular power spectrum covariances: Performance

-Although the diagonal elements of the covariance are not dependent on $N_{\mathrm{JK}}$ for the values of $N_{\mathrm{JK}}$ studied, they will presumably be dependent for smaller $N_{\mathrm{JK}}$.
-On the other hand, the off-diagonal elements appear to be strongly affected by the number of jackknife samples.
+In Appendix~\ref{app_Njk} we discuss the relation between the number of jackknife partitions and the partial sky-corrected jackknife mean and standard deviation.
+For the mean, more partitions results in more accurate estimates of the angular power spectra, while the standard deviation (diagonals of the covariance) appears insensitive.
+The same is not true for the off-diagonal elements that appear to be strongly affected by the number of jackknife samples.
 In Fig.~\ref{fig_jackknife_diagcov_vs_njk} we compare the correlation matrix of one realisation of the jackknife covariance matrix with $N_{\mathrm{JK}}=74$ and $N_{\mathrm{JK}}=296$ to the sample covariance.
 The off-diagonal components of the covariance follow a block diagonal structure, with strong correlations between angular power spectra typically only occurring at equal $\ell$ modes.
 Increasing the number of jackknife samples improves the off-diagonal structure of the covariance, at $N_{\mathrm{JK}}=74$ the off-diagonals are dominated by noise, while at $N_{\mathrm{JK}}=296$ the noise is suppressed and we can see more of the features shown clearly in the sample covariance.
 This fact is made clearer in Fig.~\ref{fig_jackknife_eig_vs_njk} where we compare the eigenspectrum, the distribution of eigenvalues in the covariances (sorted from the largest eigenvalue to the smallest).
 Here we see a clear improvement in the covariance's off-diagonal terms which more closely match that of the sample covariance as $N_{\mathrm{JK}}$ increases.
 The eigenspectrum is biased high for large eigenmodes, likely due to the bias towards larger diagonal components in the covariances shown in Fig.~\ref{fig_jackknife_cov_vs_njk}.